 Lastly, ESG in M&A needs to be taken into consideration as well.
 ESG is a hot topic these days in many business sectors and particularly in the financial marketplace.
 Why?
 Because it makes business sense.
 It would be risky for a company not to think of ESG during an acquisition.
 Unlike the other risk categories, there can be both downside risks as well as upside value creation with ESG issues depending on the nature of the business.

 Talking with our clients, there seem to be three perspectives on the importance of ESG factors and how they may affect their business:

-- those that have monetized the value of ESG on their business and adopted ESG as a primary investing tool or a focus to wrap their business plans around.
+- Those that have monetized the value of ESG on their business and adopted ESG as a primary investing tool or a focus to wrap their business plans around

 The range of viewpoints and levels of sophistication with adopting ESG factors in their business is quite extraordinary, but for those that have looked at ESG issues and attempted to monetize the effect on the business are consistently finding a material return on investment (ROI).
 What we see, however, is that the majority have adopted ESG factors in their business only from pressures associated with either their customers, their investors, or more generally social risks to operating their business.
-Moving from check-the-box adopters to businesses that monetize the issues for a ROI is a big move and involves significant stakeholder involvement both inside and outside the organization, but the value in doing so can be real.
+Moving from check-the-box adopters to businesses that monetize the issues for an ROI is a big move and involves significant stakeholder involvement both inside and outside the organization, but the value in doing so can be real.

 Benefits of Using an Experienced Consultant

-Environment, health, and safety consultants can help maximize the value of every transaction.
+EHS consultants can help maximize the value of every transaction.
 An experienced consultant should find all the potential risk, as well as value-creation opportunities, in every deal so you don’t have any surprises.

 When conducting an EHS due diligence process, there are four main things an EHS consult is trying to identify for the buyer: